-San Francisco Law School - San Diego Law School is proud of its adjunct faculty which is comprised primarily of practicing attorneys and judges.
-Our professors are dedicated to teaching and scholarship and bring the law alive in the classroom with its application to real-world situations.
-They are readily available to students outside of the classroom to provide academic support and guidance and serve the legal profession and their communities.
+San Francisco Law School is proud of its accomplished faculty comprised primarily of practicing attorneys and judges.
+Our professors are dedicated to teaching and scholarship that bring the law to life in the classroom through application to real-world situations.
+Faculty is readily available to students outside of the classroom to provide academic support and guidance, and to serve the legal profession and their communities.

 B.S., Bentley College, 1981, MBA in Computer Information Systems, 1998, J.D., Santa Clara University School of Law, 1995.
 Founder of Duke & Associates, Mr. Amaniampong specializes in intellectual property and technology licensing matters.